Philosophy (a Foundation)

 Every species has made tradeoffs during its evolution to find a niche where it can survive in balance with its environment.
 If a species is unable to find its balance, then it may perish or cause the destruction of other species.

 Other than certain natural disasters, it is only us humans who have any real ability to throw nature out of balance.
 Our large brains have allowed us to go beyond our instincts and to create powerful tools that we can use to reshape our environment.
-With this power comes responsibility.
+With this great power comes great responsibility.
 Just because we have the capability to do something does not mean that we should.
 The true sign of intelligence and maturity is to know what the right thing is to do and to have the courage to do it.

 Of course, there may be many different possible lifestyles that we can conceive of that will not throw things out of balance and that will allow us to do the right things.
 Within these possible lifestyles, we must each decide on how we can best live our lives and then try to create that lifestyle for ourselves.